One common question we often get asked here at Social Media AOK is “can I turn my Facebook Page into a Group?”

 Pages are public, and they’re mostly used by brands, companies, and celebrities alike.
 Fans follow Pages because they want to stay up-to-date with the latest news, events and promotions.
 For example, if a retail store is about to stock a new, highly anticipated product, fans know that they’ll find out about it on Facebook first.

-“Facebook Pages enable public figures, businesses, organizations and other entities to create an authentic and public presence on Facebook.
+“Facebook Pages enable public figures, businesses, organisations and other entities to create an authentic and public presence on Facebook.
 Unlike your profile, Facebook Pages are visible to everyone on the internet by default.
 You, and every person on Facebook, can connect with these Pages by becoming a fan and then receive their updates in your News Feed and interact with them.

 Authenticity is at the core of Facebook.
 Just as profiles should represent real people and real names, so too should Pages for entities.
-Only the official representatives of a public figure, business or organization should create a Facebook Page.”
+Only the official representatives of a public figure, business or organisation should create a Facebook Page.”

 (source: Facebook Tips)

 I am a big fan of the game, The Sims.
 I follow their Page because I want to know when they’ve released new expansion packs, when they’ve got exclusive sales, and whenever they’ve updated the game.

 - Pages are perfect if you have a brand or a company and you want to update your fans about information that may be of interest to them.